 It has been six months since the U.S. healthcare industry has implemented ICD-10.
 By all accounts, the transition has been unremarkable, certainly not the chaotic Y2K mess that many had predicted.
 But that does not mean the work is over.
 Earlier this month the Centers for Medicare and Medicaid Services (CMS) released and ICD-10 Next Steps for Providers Assessment & Maintenance Toolkit to help healthcare providers work through any problems tied to implementation.

-From patient portals and personal health records to wearable tech and medical devices, all of these innovations are aimed at improving overall patient engagement.
+From patient portals and personal health records to wearable tech and medical devices, all of these innovations are aimed at providing patient engagement solutions.
 But, how do patients and providers view the impact of this technology on engagement?

 The United States is experiencing an epidemic of drug overdose deaths.
 According to the CDC, since 2000 the rate of deaths from drug overdoses has increased 137%, including a 200% increase in the rate of overdose deaths involving opioids (opioid pain relievers and heroin).
 The proliferation of the epidemic is leading some states to rethink legislation governing opioid prescriptions.

 The Centers for Medicare and Medicaid Services gave the green light to add just over 5,500 new ICD-10 codes for FY 2017 during an ICD-10 Coordination and Maintenance Committee meeting last week.
 The coding update will be implemented on Oct.
 1, 2016, exactly one year after ICD-10’s transition deadline, and will include 3,651 ICD-10 hospital inpatient procedure codes and about 1,900 ICD-10 diagnosis codes

 A new survey by Accenture found that the divide between patients and doctors who believe that patients should have full access to their own electronic health records is growing.
 Patients are now five times as likely as doctors to believe that patients should have full access to their records.